fuse-box/fuse-box/docs/plugins/css/CSSPlugin.md

     }),
 ]
 ```

-Will result in:
+The above will result in:

 ```html
 <link rel="stylesheet" type="text/css" href="custom/main.css">
 ```

-## Grouping files
+## group
 You can group many css files into a single file.
 Imports of any individual file will be converted into imports of the grouped file.
+For Example:

 ```js